 There is a branch of psychology which studies human behaviour in the workplace.
 It is called Industrial and Organisational Psychology.
 In the aftermath of the 2008 financial crisis a handful of psychologists from that field were handpicked by a consortium of bulge-bracket investment banks to fulfil an important mission: to create the Comprehensive Banker Fitness (CBF) programme.

 Like many radical ideas within the world of finance, the CBF was born in a luxury hotel in the presence of a beautiful woman.
-The setting was the Dorchester Hotel on Park Lane in Mayfair.
-A landmark in its own right, it is owned by the Brunei Investment Agency and has served for some time now as a meeting spot for the rich, famous and criminal.
-From the opening of private bank accounts by dodgy nominee middlemen representing prominent African politicians and up-and-coming A-list actors sharing beds for the night with casting agents, directors and / or producers to high-level discussions surrounding the Qatar Investment Authority’s next trophy acquisition, the Dorchester is where centres of power meet.
+The setting was the Grand Royal Hotel in Mayfair.
+A landmark in its own right, it was owned by one of the world’s largest investors and has served for some time now as a meeting spot for the rich, famous and quite infamous.
+From the opening of private bank accounts by dodgy nominee middlemen representing prominent African politicians and up-and-coming A-list actors sharing beds for the night with casting agents, directors and / or producers to high-level discussions surrounding the Qatar Investment Authority’s next trophy acquisition, the hotel is where centres of power meet.
 Each year executives from the world’s leading investment banks secretly gather there for their annual ‘collaboration for survival’ meeting.
 The point of these meetings is to share experiences and exchange ideas on how to keep staff motivated and hungry.
 Remember, pyramids can only be built on the back, sweat and blood of slaves.

-What I know of Madame Shireen’s club, or the ‘house’ as it is known by members, was imparted to me one summer evening in Monaco by the youngest son a real estate billionaire whose family office eventually became a client of mine after I left the bank to run my own company.
+What I know of Madame Shireen’s club, or the “house” as it is known by members, was imparted to me one summer evening in Monaco by the youngest son a real estate billionaire.

-That night, Roger decided to share a nice meal in the room with with one the girls, Noor.
+That night, David decided to share a nice meal in the room with with one the girls, Noor.
 He had a strong attraction for Middle Eastern women and Noor was a rare Lebanese beauty.
 The power of seduction was but one of the girls’ exceptional abilities; they also made perfect dinnertime companions.
-Roger went on to describe the dilemma which plagued his workforce.
+David went on to describe the dilemma which plagued his workforce.

-“Many of our boys are unable to handle the stress of the job,” sighed Roger.
+“Many of our boys are unable to handle the stress of the job,” sighed David.
 “They claim all that pressure has even caused marital problems…deteriorating health and all that other crap.”

 A black and white roasted Chilean sea bass fillets dish with Rakkyo sat there beckoning Noor, yet she listened attentively and with genuine interest.
 “Well, it seems normal.
 It is a very high-pressured industry after all.